 Based on coupled climate simulations performed under present day and glacial boundary conditions, our analyses provide evidence that under modern climate conditions there exists a coupled climate mode characterized by a timescale of approximately 30 years.
+This mode has been clearly identified in spectral analysis performed on both atmospheric and oceanic variables.
+It appears to be closely associated with anomalous oceanic surface conditions.
 This marked feature of the modeled present day climate is completely absent in our simulation of LGM climate.
-The NCAR-CSM model predicts substantial changes in the form and the temporal variability of the glacial NAO as compared to the modern NAO.
+The NCAR-CCSM model predicts substantial changes in the form and the temporal variability of the qlacial NAO as compared to the modern NAO.
 These changes are clearly caused by the presence of the Laurentide and Scandinavian ice sheets which induce profound changes of the stationary waves, sea-ice extent and the oceanic meridional overturning circulation.
+The extended region that is predicted to have been covered by perennial sea-ice in the North Atlantic increases oceanic stability and reduces air-sea coupling thus affecting the wind-driven circulation.
+A substantial weakening of the temporal variability of North Atlantic Deep Water (NADW) production may therefore be expected and we have found this to be the case.
 The glacial NAO is characterized by four centres of action located over North America/Labrador Sea, over Siberia, over the Mediterranean Sea/Iberian Peninsula and over the North Pacific.
 While during the positive phase of the modern NAO a strong westerly flow develops over the Atlantic Ocean, in the glacial NAO an enhanced southerly wind develops over this region, whereas cyclonic winds dominate the atmospheric flow over Siberia.
+These changes in the structure of extra-tropical climate variability will have to be carefully considered when temperature or precipitation/snowfall are estimated from paleo-proxy data for the Last Glacial Maximum interval.